6 Science-Backed Reasons Why You Want To Start Sprinkling Cinnamon On Everything

 Are there any other side effects of cinnamon?

 Some people also experience allergic reactions to cinnamon.
 These are triggered by a compound called cinnamaldehyde, which is abundant in both types of cinnamon.
-People with cinnamaldehyde allergies sometimes experience mouth sores, tongue or gum swelling, and burning and itching in the mouth.
-If you're worried you might be allergic, you can ask your doctor for a skin patch test.
+People with cinnamaldehyde allergies24 sometimes experience mouth sores25, tongue or gum swelling24, and burning and itching in the mouth.
+If you're worried you might be allergic, you can ask your doctor for a skin patch test26.

-To reap cinnamon's benefits, you should always mix it into food or beverages—never eat dry cinnamon by the spoonful (remember that awful cinnamon challenge?).
-Not only can it lead to choking, but the lungs aren't able to break down the fibers in cinnamon, which means it accumulates in the lungs and can eventually lead to aspiration pneumonia.
+To reap cinnamon's benefits, you should always mix it into food or beverages—never eat dry cinnamon by the spoonful (remember that awful cinnamon challenge27?).
+Not only can it lead to choking, but the lungs aren't able to break down the fibers in cinnamon, which means it accumulates in the lungs28 and can eventually lead to aspiration pneumonia.

 Overall, cinnamon is a powerful, health-promoting ingredient that may help with everything from curbing sugar cravings to lowering your risk of Alzheimer's.
 But you shouldn't take its perks as permission to dump it onto everything—a little of this spice (up to 1 teaspoon per day, which is still kind of a lot for cinnamon) goes a very long way in terms of boosting the flavor and health benefits of your food.
 Any more than that could have some negative effects.